 Slow Cooker Adaptation

-Boston Butt is absolutely delicious when cooked in your slow cooker!
-To make it in the slow cooker:
+Boston Butt is absolutely delicious when cooked in your crockpot / slow cooker.

 Add all the cooking ingredients except water to your slow cooker.
 Set to low heat and cook for 8-9 hours.
 Shred the pork and return it to the slow cooker.
 Stir in the remaining bbq sauce and cover the slow cooker.
 Simmer the shredded pork for another 15-20 minutes.